 Furthermore, modern indoor herb gardens have a powerful lighting system that often provides so much light that they outshine everything around them.
 They can make standard daylight look like a scene from ‘Wolf Hall’.

 With all the water that the herb plants need and a full set of lights, all of which is under your full control, you would have an indoor herb garden that would be highly productive.
-This would make the effort worth it.
-You can find out more about a couple of indoor garden options at: ‘Indoor-farms for fresh salad’.
+This would make the effort worth while.

 Are indoor herb gardens worth it?